 In this tutorial, we will show you how to install and configuration Elefant CMS on Ubuntu 16.04.
-For those of you who didn’t know, Elefant is a refreshingly simple PHP content management system and the web framework.
-Elefant is easy-to-use and straight-forward for all levels of users.
+For those of you who didn’t know, Elefant is a refreshingly simple PHP content management system and web framework.
+Elefant is easy to use and straightforward for all levels of users.
 Elefant is also secure, extremely fast, well-documented, and well-tested, making it an ideal platform for web developers to build on for their own custom web applications.

 Install Elefant CMS on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 16.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules: